awilmes/awilmes-pysftp/README.md

 ## Email

-The config.toml file is pre-configured to use a Gmail account.
-In order for this feature to work properly, the Gmail account must have an associated App password.
+The config.toml file is pre-configured to use a **Gmail** account.
+In order for this feature to work properly, the Gmail account must have an associated **App password**.
 App password's can only be created for Gmail account's that have 2FA enabled.

 [Help with App Passwords](https://support.google.com/accounts/answer/185833?hl=en/)